[Repost] Group Therapy

 Seething, it slips out that his employer just said that same day that his "plan" was too vague.
 The intern is speachless and fumbles to find some encouraging words for him.
 Her science and training failed her.
 Statistically the REAL dude was just unlucky, a proverbial Free Radical in her equation whose only hope was some kind of strange approach wrought by Quantum Psychodynamics.

-One thing binds us all: a penchent for self-mortification; we all have a tendency to whip ourselves to death through either drugs or unhealthy relationships.
+One thing binds us all: a penchent for self-mortification.
+We all have a tendency to whip ourselves to death through either drugs or unhealthy relationships or both ... mostly both.

-Here's another unhealthy relationship.
-The Real Dude has a justified anger to assume that the world is a cruel and unusual place.
+Here's another unhealthy relationship: the REAL Dude has a justified anger to assume that the world is a cruel and unusual place.
 On the one hand, his counselors are saying, "Do this for us, and you'll be granted your hearts desire."
 His counselors are called Social Workers.
-On the other hand Society, or the object that social workers tend to say that the final product of rehabilitation is unsatisfactory.
+On the other hand Society -- the object social workers profesionilize in ... what, presumably, is the final product of rehabilitation -- is unsatisfactory.

 Here's another unhealthy relationship: the fat guy who enjoys this hoo-ha so much, he may never graduate and move on to being okay.
 Why would you want to be "healed" when being sick is so damn fun and fulfilling.
 He's has nine months of sobriety.
 Most illenesses besides old age and natural causes kill you long before the nine month mark has passed.

 Here's another unhealthy relationship: the guy who's trembling with fear about just being alive, who's lamenting that he's a burden to the world and his mother and who's backpeddling, terrified that this intern will commit him and strip him of his freedom for mentioning the "S" word (she threatened to do so) ...
 Well, he's a poster child for a Rolling Stones cover tune - one we all know oh so well: I can't get no!
 Satisfaction!
 Sex is dangerous for him, drugs are dangerous, and rehab is dangerous.
-His mom is dangerous and the internet (something he mentioned as a source of sex) IS DANGEROUS.
+His mom is dangerous.
+The internet (something he mentioned as a source of sex) is dangerous, and this interin IS DANGEROUS!!!

 * * *